jesseplymale/jesseplymale.github.io/aboutMe.markdown

 The [Dallas Arts District](http://www.thedallasartsdistrict.org/) is one of my favorite Dallas urban spaces.
 The [Dallas Museum of Art](http://www.dallasmuseumofart.org/) and [Klyde Warren Park](http://www.klydewarrenpark.org/) are two of my favorite spots there.
 I picked the right time to be a Dallas resident.

+If ya enjoy pondering Meyers-Briggs, I'm something between an [ISFP](http://www.16personalities.com/isfp-personality) and an [ISTP](http://www.16personalities.com/istp-personality).

+By and large, I'm happily uninterested in politics, although I do enjoy reposting liberal news articles every once and a while to make my super-Republican friends antsy.

 ## Faith

 I believe we owe everything we are to God.
-All of us fall short of his best--but thankfully he extends His forgiveness to all of us, if we trust in His Son, Jesus Christ.
+All of us fall short of His best--but thankfully He extends His forgiveness to all of us, if we trust in His Son, Jesus Christ.

 > But God demonstrates his own love for us in this: